-Holes, tunnels and burrows often spoil a once perfectly even turfed area.
-These, you can fill with topsoil and then, overseed straight after without much hassle.
+Holes, tunnels, and burrows often spoil a once perfectly even turfed area.
+You can fill these with topsoil and then overseed straight after without much hassle.
 You can, of course, also use up the mound of earth next to the hole (dug out by the animal) and mix it in with the topsoil.
 The grass will grow in no time, leaving you with a great-looking and level lawn.

 Earthworm castings.
-Worms that live in the soil feed on plant matter and soil minerals.
+Worms that live in the soil feed on plant matter and earth minerals.
 They excrete what they’ve ingested in the form of castings, which are full of nutrients.
-You can safely flatten these castings and spread the earth evenly with a rake onto as much surface area of sod as possible.
+You can safely flatten these castings and spread the earth evenly with a rake onto as large an area as possible.
 You see, the concentrated nutrients in the earthworm castings may burn the grass if distributed only over the immediate spot.

 As you can see, with a bit of patience and effort, you can restore the former glory of your lawn.

 Here are some final tips and takeaways:

 Did you find this post helpful?
 Do you have any tips on how to level a lawn?Please, feel free to share your thoughts and comments below!

 Header image source: Deposit Photos / Author: V.Sonnek.seznam.cz